 I am definitely gearing up to talk about body positivity here, but before I get started, let me just say that more important than all of us feeling good about our bodies, is all of us having the freedoms and rights to be treated equitably in our bodies.
-It is vital and important that we all unlearn the hate we have for our own bodies, but it is more necessary that institutional oppression centered around the body be fought against and deconstructed until none of us are denied respect, rights, or services based on what we look like or what we’re able to do.
-If these greater issues are something you want to learn about (and you shouldwant to learn), then check in at the bottom of this post for people to follow on twitter who are amazing educators on body politics.
+It is vital and important that we all unlearn the hate we may have for ourselves, but it is more necessary that institutional oppression centered around the body be fought against and deconstructed until none of us are denied respect, rights, or services based on what we look like or what we’re able to do.

 But back to our own personal relationships with our bodies, an idea that has become greatly talked about in the age of watered down body positivity.